shibim-70/shibim-rust/README.md

 Work in progress.
 A tool to facilitate use of 'chord charts'

-This shall consist of several parts (in order of propority):
+This shall consist of several parts (in order of priority):

 - A language to quickly describe the chord charts and song lists
     - Songs are divided into sections